eltoroit/ETOrchestrateDC_Demo/@ELTOROIT/Notes/Deployment.md

         -   Manage Data Cloud Identity Resolution (cdp_identityresolution_api)
         -   Manage Data Cloud Calculated Insight data (cdp_calculated_insight_api)
         -   Access all Data Cloud API resources (cdp_api)
-    -   Maybe it's not a problem of scopes, but a problem of permissions
     -   Problem not finding segments
         -   [{"message":"This feature is not currently enabled for this user.","errorCode":"FUNCTIONALITY_NOT_ENABLED"}]
     -   Added `Data Cloud Marketing Admin` permission set to user
     -   These permissions seem to be enough
         -   Manage user data via APIs (api)
         -   Perform requests at any time (refresh_token, offline_access)
+-   Error: No such column 'ETOrchestrateDC**DataSource**c' on entity 'ETOrchestrateDC**DCO_Master**c'.
+If you are attempting to use a custom field, be sure to append the '\_\_c' after the custom field name.
+    -   I was having this problem in the org that I used for security review.
+I though it had to do with permission sets for the automated user.
+It ended up being not selecting the user who runs the scheduled path flows.
--   API Documentation
+-   API Documentation for security review
     -   https://documenter.getpostman.com/view/9044268/2sA3kYjzuD

 # ========================================================================================================================